apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/sqlpp/primer-sqlpp.md

 The expressive power of SQL++ includes support for queries involving "some" (existentially quantified) and "all" (universally quantified) query semantics.
 As an example of an existential SQL++ query, here we show a query to list the Gleambook users who are currently employed.
-Such employees will have an employment history containing a record in which the end-date field is _MISSING_ (or it could be there but have the value _NULL_, as JSON unfortunately provides two ways to represent unknown values).
+Such employees will have an employment history containing a object in which the end-date field is _MISSING_ (or it could be there but have the value _NULL_, as JSON unfortunately provides two ways to represent unknown values).
 This leads us to the following SQL++ query: